Amnion Derived Stem Cell Activator Injections – From Birth Comes Life

 Stem cells are the most basic cells living in the human body.
 Their most amazing trait is that they can become many types of cell, from skin cells to muscle, from bone to cartilage.
 Amniotic stem cells are derived from amniotic fluid obtained during scheduled caesarean sections from consenting donors.
 Amniotic fluid surrounds the fetus during pregnancy, feeding it.
 Normally, this fluid is simply discarded.
 But with the amazing ingredients it contains, now it can be used for those in need.

 Researchers have discovered that the amniotic fluid has an extremely high concentration of stem cells, even more than bone marrow in adults.
-Interestingly, amniotic stem cells are actually immunopriviliged, so they do not create a rejection reaction when injected into a patient.
+When processed at an FDA regulated lab, the biologic material ends up containing significant regenerative properties, such as growth factors, hyaluronic acid and stem cell activators.
+Interestingly, amniotic fluid is actually immunopriviliged, so it does not create a rejection reaction when injected into a patient.

 The ethical non-debate

-Obtaining stem cells from embryos is considered by many groups to be unethical, but obtaining stem cells from amniotic fluid is not affected by this ethical debate.
+Obtaining stem cells from embryos is considered by many groups to be unethical, but obtaining stem cells and regenerative material from amniotic fluid is not affected by this ethical debate.
 Amniotic fluid is disposed of after

-birth, so using it in order to obtain amniotic derived stem cells injections does not affect the embryo in any way.
+birth, so using it in order to obtain amniotic derived stem cell activator injections does not affect the embryo in any way.

 There is no harm to the fetus and no blood from the fetus is used, only the amniotic fluid that would be discarded anyway.

 The Great Properties of Amniotic Derived Stem Cell Rich Fluid